USA, Hawaiian Islands – In the Middle of the Pacific VII.

 600 hundred thousand people visit it every year.
 The most popular Zoo in the Czech Republic (Prague Zoo) sees twice as many people each year.

 However there are not any aquariums in the Honolulu zoo.
 To see that we recommend you Waikiki Aquarium.
 It is the United States’ second oldest aquarium.
-It costs 12 dollars to enter.
+The entrance fee is a few dollars.
 You will see many sea animals (turtles, seals, exotic fish) and beautiful corral reefs as well.

 If you visit the Waikiki Aquarium’s website you can click on a web camera showing the hide of the Hawaiian seal.

 For a short trip into the nature visit Diamond Head which is left of a large volcano which exploded 200 thousand years ago.
 Diamond Head is a national natural sight today.
 You can see it at almost every photo of Oahu or Honolulu.